Leading Investment Casting Companies

 Fans and Blowers

-Fans and blowers remove contaminants like dust particles from the investment while it is being mixed.
+Fans and blowers whisk away contaminants such as dust particles from the mixture as it is being prepared.

 Vacuum